sarah-izza/my-awesome-project/README.md

-This awesome project is created to experiment git notions like clone, push and pull
+﻿This awesome project is created to experiment git notions like clone, push and pull

 * Achievements